awsdocs/aws-iot-sitewise-user-guide/doc_source/choose-gateway-platform.md

 # Choosing a gateway platform<a name="choose-gateway-platform"></a>

 Choose an AWS IoT SiteWise gateway platform that best suits your industrial operation\.
 You can configure a gateway on any platform that can run AWS IoT Greengrass\.
 All gateway devices must meet the following requirements:
 + Supports AWS IoT Greengrass Core software v1\.10\.2 or later\.
-For more information, see [Supported platforms and requirements](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-platforms) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [Supported platforms and requirements](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-platforms) in the *AWS IoT Greengrass Version 1 Developer Guide*\.
 + Has at least 1 GB of RAM\.
 **Note**
 If you plan to process data at the edge with AWS IoT SiteWise, your device must meet more requirements\.
 For more information, see [Process data locally with AWS IoT SiteWise](edge-processing.md)\.